haproxytech/vmware-haproxy/README.md

 ## Configure

-Documentation on how to configure the Virtual IPs managed by the appliance is available [here](./docs/virtual-ip-config.md)
+Documentation on how to configure the Virtual IPs managed by the appliance is available [here](./docs/virtual-ip-config.md).

+## Upgrade

+Documentation on recommended upgrade procedures can be found [here](./docs/upgrade.md).